Arab al-Mulk: Islamic and Crusader era

 During the Muslim conquest of Syria, in the 630s, the Arab general Ubadah ibn As-Samit conquered Paltos and soon after the town "fell into ruin", as stated by medieval Syrian geographer Yaqut al-Hamawi who visited the site in 1229.
 The inhabitants were thereafter transferred to other localities.
-The Umayyad ruler (caliph) Mu'awiyah (661-680) utilized building materials from Paltos to reconstruct nearby Jableh.
+The Umayyad leader Mu'awiya utilized building materials from Paltos to reconstruct nearby Jableh.

 Settlement activity ceased from the time of the Muslim conquest until the period between the 9th and 11th centuries.
 The ruins of a fortified tower dating to the 11th century are located in the Beldi al-Melek part of the village, suggesting a Crusader presence.
 According to Syrian history expert Warwick Ball, the Crusaders built a small fort on the site.
 This castle was acquired by the Knights Hospitaller in the 1160s.
 They referred to it as Belda or Beaude.
 The fort became part of the Hospitaller stronghold of Margat, along with the castles of Baarin and Qorfeis.
 In 1271 the Mamluks under the leadership of Sultan Baibars gained control of Belda and its territories soon after the Crusader garrison at the Krak des Chevaliers fortress was defeated.

 Modern era

 The modern locality receives its name ′Arab al-Mulk as a result of its settlement by Bedouin ('Arab) and the likelihood that the village was part of the imperial holdings (mulk) of various Ottoman sultans (16th-early 20th centuries) who owned vast swathes of territory along the Syrian coastline.
-The names roughly translate as follows: Arab al-Mulk being "Arabs of the royal demense" and Balda al-Mulk being "Balda the royal demense", Balda being the Arabic version of the Greek Paltos.
+The names roughly translate as follows: Arab al-Mulk being "Arabs of the royal demesne" and Balda al-Mulk being "Balda the royal demesne", Balda being the Arabic version of the Greek Paltos.
 In the late 19th-century the part of Arab al-Mulk south of the al-Sinn tributary was marked by the vast ruins of Paltos, while just north of the stream stood a large caravanserai (khan).
 The ruins of minor medieval fortifications at the Balda al-Mulk neighborhood were noted by travelers.
+A number of Circassian Bzhedug refugees were settled in Arab al-Mulk in 1878, though many would later move further in-land.